nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 System detects error for invalid instruction

     * 3a1.
 System prompts error for invalid instruction
     * 3a2.
-User enters valid instruction
+User enters new instruction
+    * Steps 3a1-3a2 are repeated until instruction is valid

-    Use case continues from step 2.
+    Use case continues from step 3.

 * 3b.
 System detects error for invalid keyword

     * 3b1.
 System prompts error for invalid keyword
     * 3b2.
-User enters valid keyword
+User enters new keyword
+    * Steps 3b1-3b2 are repeated until keyword is valid

-    Use case continues from step 3.
+    Use case continues from step 4.

 * 4a.
 The list is empty.